marijnh/Eloquent-JavaScript/06_object.md

 {{index inheritance, "matrix example", "object-oriented programming", "SymmetricMatrix class"}}

 Some matrices are known to be _symmetric_.
-If you mirror a symmetric matrix around its top-left to bottom-right diagonal, it stays the same.
+If you mirror a symmetric matrix around its top-left-to-bottom-right diagonal, it stays the same.
 In other words, the value stored at _x_,_y_ is always the same as that at _y_,_x_.

-Imagine we need a data structure like `Matrix`, but one which enforces the fact that the matrix is and remains symmetrical.
+Imagine we need a data structure like `Matrix` but one that enforces the fact that the matrix is and remains symmetrical.
 We could write it from scratch, but that would involve repeating some code very similar to what we already wrote.